rsanche4/Raccoon-Engine/README.md

 ### 19. Contact Me

 You are still here?
 Oh my!
 Well, I am glad you managed to read through the documentation.
-If you have any further questions, feel free to email me at: `raffysplayground@gmail.com`.
+If you have any further questions, feel free to [email me](mailto:raffysplayground@gmail.com)!

 Only things left to do:
 - Add Directional Sprites, with pathfinding, and behavior